decentralized-identity/did-peer-4/README.md

 #### Long form

 Resolving a long form `did:peer:4` document is done by decoding the document from the DID and "contextualizing" the document with the DID.

+To decode the document:

+1. Extract the `encoded document` portion of the DID
+2. Verify the hash over the `encoded document` by extracting the `hash` portion of the DID and comparing it against the result of following step 2 ("Hash the document") above to recreate the hash.
+3. Perform the inverse of step 1 ("Encode the document") to get the decoded document

 To "contextualize" a document: